More Bayesian bricks

 • then look at the data types of each of the parameters of the distribution you just picked…

-• …and search for a distributions that match each the parameters’ data type (this creates the prior),
+• …and search for a distribution that matches each of the parameters’ data type (this creates the prior),

 • in the case of hierarchical models, recurse this process.